-To start tracking Google Ads campaigns with AppsFlyer, follow these steps:
+To start attributing Google Ads campaigns with AppsFlyer, follow these steps:

-Step 1: Create the Google Ads Link ID
+Step 1: create the Google Ads Link ID (mandatory)

 (Google Ads admin only)

-- In the Third-party app analytics box click on DETAILS.
+- Click Details in the Third-party app analytics row.

 - Copy the new Link ID, which now uniquely identifies your mobile app on Google Ads.

-- Remember - you MUST repeat these steps to create the unique LINK ID for each of your mobile apps.
+- REPEAT these steps to create a unique link ID for each of your mobile apps.

-Step 2: Set up Google Ads on AppsFlyer
+Step 2: set up Google Ads on AppsFlyer (mandatory)

 (Any member in AppsFlyer's account)